 For instance, you can connect the words Thrombus and Embolus as,

 Figure out what learning style suits you well.
-This is not only for Surgery, but also for any subject in medical or nursing schools.
+This is not only for Surgery but also for any subject in medical or nursing schools.
 Do Mnemonics, Flashcards work for you?
 Are you a verbal learner?
 Most students are a combination of learning styles, so you have to figure out your suitable learning style to be more effective.
 Then maximize your study efforts in your own way to score high.
 If rewriting notes don’t work then don’t use them.
-If flash cards helps you remember, then do that!
+If flashcards help you remember, then do that!

-Studying Surgery is not just like reading a story book.
-Active study techniques are very important, especially when it comes to learning about human the pathophysiological processes that happen inside our body.
+Studying Surgery is not just like reading a storybook.
+Active study techniques are very important, especially when it comes to learning about surgical conditions that happen inside our bodies.

 It takes so much of your time when you study a complicated subject like Surgery.
-So you have to listen to your professor lecturing, use reading materials, books, flowcharts, short notes etc.
+So you have to listen to your professor lecturing and use reading materials, books, flowcharts, short notes, etc.

 You don’t always understand the facts at the very first time, especially in complex subjects like Surgery.
 So for some students working in groups can be of benefit.
-Sometimes having your friends to give you explanations for the complex pathophysiological process or to quiz you or discussing the past papers can help you retain more and more.
+Sometimes having your friends give you explanations for complex surgical conditions or quiz you or discuss past papers can help you retain more and more.
 At the same time, having a group of friends for studies will keep you motivated to study.
 Peer teaching has been found in studies to be very effective in helping retain more material.

-Truth is, when you do self review and when you make a mistake, if you correct it by your reference materials then you’re very unlikely to forget it.
+Truth is when you do self-review and when you make a mistake, if you correct it with your reference materials then you’re very unlikely to forget it.
 So always pay extra attention to what you got wrong.